 For anyone new to the data scene, first of all – Welcome to the Party!
 If there is one thing we love to talk about at Lotame, it’s data.
 After all, data is everywhere, and when activated properly, it can help businesses launch ROI-driven advertising campaigns.

 However, what even is data?
 How do you collect data?
 And, more importantly, what can you actually do with data?
 Before we can answer any of these questions, we must first unpack the three different data types available to businesses, which are: 1st party data, 2nd party data, and 3rd party data.

 Let’s discuss the first type of data: First Party Data.

 Collecting first party data online can be done by placing a pixel on your website, which captures information about your audience by tracking their behaviors on your website property.
-There are also a variety of analytics tools that will give you this information.
+There are also a variety of analytics tools, such as a data management platform that will give you this information.
 You can then group these behaviors and other valuable data pieces into categories or audiences, and then mix and match your segments for targeted advertising campaigns or content personalization.

 Easy enough, right?
 Well, this is really just the beginning, because data from your digital properties is only one piece of the puzzle.
 What about offline data?
 Or mobile data?
 First-party data goes beyond digital Web.